 To enable the JVM to generate a heap dump on an OutOfMemoryError, add the following arguments to the JVM as in our Setting Properties and Options on Startup documentation.
 If JIRA applications run out of memory, it will create a

 jira_pid*.hprof file containing the heap dump in the directory specified below.
 If you use your

 $JIRA_INSTALL directory for this, it will be easy to locate.

 -XX:HeapDumpPath parameter is optional.
 If it is not used, the heap dump will be generated within the Java working directory.

 If you are running JIRA on Windows and this setting has been configured in the Windows registry (i.e. because JIRA is running as a service), then each parameter needs to be placed on a new line, for example:

 When a heap dump is generated, it will be the size of the current heap (e.g.: a 4gb heap will have a 4gb heap dump).
 If you are running a JIRA application instance with a large heap (greater than 4096mb), it can make it harder to analyse as significant resources are required to analyse large heap dumps.

 It is also possible to manually generate a heap dump, as in this documentation.
 However if a heap dump is not generated when an OutOfMemoryError is thrown, it is generally not at all useful.

 It is unwise to provide general recommendations for all situations - there is no substitute for an in-depth assessment using analysis tools.
-Atlassian recommends engaging the services of an Atlassian Expert for performance analysis of JIRA and the environment it runs in.
+Atlassian recommends engaging the services of an Atlassian Expert for performance analysis of JIRA applications and the environment they runs in.